A quick lesson in trucking law: maintenance duty

 First, the trucking company should have had a proper maintenance protocol.

-Second, the driver should have discovered the defect and made sure it was fixed.
-The truck driver would have seen it if he had properly inspected the trailer wheels and tires.
+Second, the driver should have discovered the defect and had it fixed.
+The truck driver would have seen it if he had done proper safety inspections of the trailer wheels and tires.

 During the investigation of the Robinson’s case, we discovered that:

-1. The truck driver had not done all the required pre-trip— or a post-trip—inspections;
+1. The truck driver had not done all the required pre-trip— or a post-trip— safety inspections;

 2. The owner of the truck did not have a proper maintenance program;